karlobrien/karlobrien.github.com/_drafts/2017-06-06-Platform-Stack-Ideas.md

  * Search for an event and find relevant articles from good authors.
  * Build a fictional real time stock data ticker.
  * Build a test harness for publishing data to the client.

+# Web Server
+ * Web Server to run on raspberry pi and serve common web requests
+ * Simple Web Server on different platforms.
+ * Send command line requests to this server and get result